PaxInstruments/MCP980X/ReadMe.md

 ## Introduction ##
 **Arduino Library for Microchip MCP9800/1/2/3 2-Wire High-Accuracy Temperature Sensors**

-A basic implementation that exposes all functionality of the [Microchip MCP980X sensors](http://www.microchip.com/wwwproducts/Devices.aspx?dDocName=en020949).
+A lightweight implementation that exposes all functionality of the [Microchip MCP980X sensors](http://www.microchip.com/wwwproducts/Devices.aspx?dDocName=en020949).
 Temperatures are dealt with in the integer domain to avoid the code size and runtime overhead associated with floating-point.
 Still, it is easy enough to perform the necessary conversions should the user wish to work in floating-point format.

 Temperatures read from the device's registers are returned as °C\*16.
 (If the device resolution is set to less than 12 bits, the corresponding lower order bits are simply returned as zero.)
 Temperatures can alternately be read as °F\*10.